vercel/next.js/examples/static-vs-ssg-vs-dynamic/README.md

 ### Server (dynamic) pages

-Look in `./pages/server.tsx` to folow along.
+Look in `./pages/server.tsx` to follow along.

 A server (dynamic) page does SSR at each web request.
 Nothing happens at `yarn build`, and everything happens at `yarn start` when a request comes in.
 To do this, we take